-It’s great to be proactive, but starting lead generating initiatives and not following through can be hugely damaging to your brand.
+It’s great to be proactive, but starting lead-generating initiatives and not following through can hugely damage your brand.

 Yes, you may suffer a financial loss by investing in unfinished marketing projects, but you will also disappoint your customers by, essentially, leading them nowhere.
 That’s no way to establish authority in your market or extract the full value of your campaigns.

 Let’s take a look at some examples of half-built bridges.